-The course will be available starting April 25, 2018.
+The course is now live!
 Go to www.ecornell.com/slmtraining to register for the class and get started!

 Final note: Looking for more free professional development opportunities for yourself or your colleagues?
 Free courses worth 1 CEU are also available through the Healthy Food Choices in Schools Community of Practice.